haakonaareskjold/FreeChampionRotations/CHANGLOG.md

 ## All notable changes to this publication will be documented in this file.

+### 1.3.2 - 23/03/2020

+* Fixed an error that displayed the wrong time for EUW and NA on the servercheck, correctly fixed to W - 1 day -2h for EUW and additional -6h for NA

 ### 1.3.1 - 22/03/2020

 * Added a guzzle middleware for Riotgames REST API rate limit, max 3 request per second